basvandesande/azurecodingarchitect/blog/content/posts/ota-update.md

 ![memory layout](/ota/ota-memory.png)

 When I do an update of the executing binary and this fails, the device might end up in an unusable state.
 As long as I have access to the device this won't be much of a problem.
 In the case the device is not accessible it is.
+In order to overcome this problem, I need a solid main program that is responsible for;
+- the Wifi connection,
+- the connection to Azure (disputable),
+- handling of software updates,
+- and finally the execution of the desired functionality.
-Therefor I decided to resort to a mechanism I used in the past which is based upon a plug-in based architecture.

-The idea behind a C# plug-in architecture is as follows:
+In other words,  I need to resort to a mechanism I used in the past which is basically a plug-in based architecture.
+In a plug-in based architecture, the main program is nothing more than an execution platform that handles a number of system tasks.
+Based on a round-robin mechanism the detected plug-ins are executed.

+To implement a plug-in based architecture using the Nano framework, I need to do the following:
 - Define an interface which is known by the host.
 - Implement this interface on a DLL that will be loaded dynamically.
 - Use reflection on the host to load DLLs from a certain folder.
-- if the DLL contains the specific interface, create an instance of the DLL and invoke the desired methods.
+- In case the DLL contains the specific interface, create an instance of the DLL and invoke the desired methods.

 In the blog post [Register ESP32 to DPS & IoT hub - IoT with C#](https://azurecodingarchitect.com/posts/iot-nanoframework-dps/) I described how to connect the ESP32 device to the Azure IoT hub.
 Now that the details of the connection have been worked out, it is time for the tricky part.